hexxone/TeleJelly/README.md

 ## Usage

-1. User clicks the "Sign In with Telegram" Disclaimer Link on the Jellyfin Login Page
+1. User clicks the `Sign in with Telegram` Disclaimer Link on the Jellyfin Login Page
-2. User lands on the page "/sso/Telegram/login"
+2. User lands on the page `/sso/Telegram`
-3. Plugin shows a Page with embedded "Telegram Login" button.
+3. Plugin shows a Page with embedded Telegram Login Widget.
-4. When the button is clicked, the Plugin validates User credentials using custom Telegram logic.
+4. When the button is clicked, Plugin validates User credentials using bot token.
-5. On Success -> Authenticate & User is redirected to Jellyfin Dashboard
+    - On Success -> Authenticate & redirect User to Jellyfin Dashboard
-6. On Failure -> Show Error Message (e.g. Invalid Data, not Whitelisted)
+    - On Failure -> Show Error Message (e.g. Invalid Data, not Whitelisted)

+## Features

+- SSO Login page (at `/sso/Telegram`)
+  - styled similar to the regular login page
+  - responsive / mobile capable
+  - shows a "Back to Normal Login" button
+  - shows the Telegram Login Widget
+  - checks the Telegram Auth data against the backend
+  - if data is invalid -> show error message
+  - if data is valid -> takes the Jellyfin Auth Response and authenticates the user
+  - loading animation
+  - supports Custom CSS

+- Config page (reachable via Jellyfin Plugin Page)
+  - requires setting the Telegram Bot Token
+  - allows setting a List of Administrator Telegram Usernames (get full Access)
+  - allows forcing an external Protocol Scheme (for reverse proxies like Traefik)
+  - allows Creating/Editing/Deleting a "virtual" management Group
+    - Grants access to all OR specific Libraries for non-Administrators.
+    - _Note: A user needs to be Admin OR part of at least ONE Group to Log-in._

 ## Requirements